11 Steps to Becoming a Diplomatic Security Service Special Agent

 What documentation is required for Veterans' Preference (those between the ages of 37-64 must provide proof of preference)?

-A Certification of Service must be from the armed forces certifying the service member is expected to be discharged/released from active duty under honorable conditions within 120 days after the Certification is submitted.
+- A Certification of Service must be from the armed forces certifying the service member is expected to be discharged/released from active duty under honorable conditions within 120 days after the Certification is submitted.
 The Certification must include military service dates, date of expected discharge/release, and character of service and disability rating, if applicable.
-It must note any qualifying campaign badges or expeditionary medals which would grant veteran’s preference.
-The Certification should be on letterhead of the appropriate military branch of the service.
+It must note any qualifying campaign badges or expeditionary medals which would grant veteran's preference.
+The Certification should be on letterhead of the appropriate military branch of service.
+If submitting a certification, it must contain all of the required information to be considered.

 What benefit does Veterans' Preference provide?